awfqawfa132/gitskills/readme.txt

-Creating a new branch is quick
+Creating new branch is quick